francisohara24/Vision-Assistant/README.md

  - The device was built entirely using open-source hardware and deep learning models.
  - This repository contains all the code that runs on the device's hardware.

+ - The device is capable of working both online and offline, but produces more accurate results and natural-sounding speech when connected to the internet.